 There is another factor, too.
 Europe's policy makers implicitly assume that China's continued rise will continue inexorably and are placing big bets on it.
-Nowhere perhaps more so than in Germany, for whose car industry - the engine of which about 12 per cent of GDP - China is now the single biggest source of profit.
+Nowhere perhaps more so than in Germany, for whose car industry - the engine, directly and indirectly, of about 12 per cent of GDP - China is now the single biggest source of profit.